HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 `KKMCee`, `Pythia8` and `Whizard`.
 The process chosen is e<sup>-</sup>e<sup>+</sup> &rarr; tau<sup>-</sup>tau<sup>+</sup> (hereafter referred to as _ditaus_) at a centre of mass energy of 91.2 GeV.
 In the three cases 10000 will be generated and saved in `ROOT` files in `EDM4hep` format.

 ### Generating ditaus with KKMCee
 As shown in the [KKMCee section](#kkmcee), event generation with the `KKMCee` is controlled through a configuration file.
-The interface available in `key4hep` allowd a generation of the configuration file through command line switches.
+The interface available in `key4hep` allowed a generation of the configuration file through command line switches.
 Starting from the command line switches is therefore always a good option when no confguration file is available.

-`KKMCee` does not have currently the option to save directly the events in `EDM4hep` format.
+Currently, `KKMCee` does not have the option to save directly the events in `EDM4hep` format.
 In order to get there we need first to generate the events in `HepMC` format.

 #### Generating `HepMC` events

-What are the command like option to generate 10000 ditau events ane saved them into the file kk_tautau_10000.hepmc ?
+What are the commands (options) to generate 10000 ditau events and saved them into the file kk_tautau_10000.hepmc ?

 :::{admonition} Suggested answer
 :class: toggle